Abaso007/VineShield/README.md

  ### 🛠Building
 So firstly you need to download [python](https://www.python.org/downloads/).
-Install dependencies: `pip install cryptography` and in prog `$dependencies` py to exe `pyinstaller -i"icon.ico" -F "VineShield.py"`
+Install dependencies: `pip install -r /path/to/requirements.txt` and run `.py to .exe.bat`

 ---
 ### 💰 Donate